StackStorm/st2vagrant/README.md

 * CentOS 6.7 / RHEL 6.7
 * CentOS 7.2 / RHEL 7.2

-#### Writing a new pack

-To learn about packs and how to work with them, see [StackStorm documentation on packs!](https://docs.stackstorm.com/latest/packs.html)

 #### NFS mount option for Pack development

 Playing with StackStorm ranges from creating rules and workflows, to turning your scripts into